slakpi/ros/doc/ARCHITECTURE.md

 Because ROS has no idea how much memory actually exists in the system at this point, it takes a very conservative approach to the initial page tables.
 The kernel image and the DeviceTree binary (DTB), if present, are linearly mapped in 2 MiB sections.
 The identity tables map the physical addresses back to the same physical address while the virtual address page tables map the physical addresses offset by `__virtual_start`.

-Each table has three pages, one for each fo the L1, L2, and L3 tables.
+Each table has three pages, one for each of the L1, L2, and L3 tables.
 Only the first entries of the L1 and L2 tables are used for the first 1 GiB of the virtual address space.
 The 2 MiB sections of the kernel image and DTB are mapped in the L3 table.

           Identity              Virtual
           Map                   Map